 According to WYFF News, over 13 million Americans suffer from colorblindness.
 The most common kinds of color deficiencies are protanopia, when someone can’t see red, and protanomaly, when someone can’t see green.
 These conditions are caused by a faulty cone that causes wavelengths to overlap, which makes it difficult to tell one color from another.
 The viewfinder at Ober Gatlinburg employs a special filter that cuts out these overlapping wavelengths, which makes it easier for many users to distinguish between colors.

-If you’re looking to enjoy the area’s natural beauty during your next vacation, check out these 7 scenic drives in the Smoky Mountains!
+If you’re colorblind and visiting the Smokies during the fall when the colors are vibrant, you should definitely stop by Ober Gatlinburg and check out the viewfinder so you can also see the amazing colors!
+Want to enjoy the area’s natural beauty during your next vacation?
+Check out these 7 scenic drives in the Smoky Mountains!